Bill Fralic: Professional wrestling and color commentary

 In 1986, Fralic was one of six football players in the twenty-man battle royal at WrestleMania 2, in which Andre the Giant was the victor.
+Leading up to the bout, Fralic's interviews pitted him as a rival to Big John Studd.

+Fralic co-hosted the April 25, 1992, episode of WCW Saturday Night with Jim Ross and said he was weighing his options between joining WCW or going back to the NFL for the 1992 season.
+Fralic ultimately left the Atlanta Falcons, signed as a free agent with the Detroit Lions, and did not pursue pro wrestling.

 He briefly returned to the World Wrestling Federation on July 4, 1993, to participate in the Stars and Stripes Challenge aboard the USS Intrepid, trying to bodyslam the 550-pound WWF champion, Yokozuna.

 Fralic was a color commentator for Falcons radio broadcasts from 1995 to 1997, and commentated Pittsburgh Panther broadcasts from 2004 to 2010.

 Personal life and death

-Fralic died at the age of 56 on December 13, 2018 from cancer.
+Fralic died at the age of 56 on December 13, 2018, from cancer.

 During his NFL career, Fralic publicly opposed the use of steroids by NFL players and advocated more rigorous and more random testing to detect steroid use.
 In May 1989, he testified before the U.S. Senate that steroid use in the NFL was rampant.
 The chairman of the Senate Judiciary Committee at the time, Sen. Joe Biden of Delaware, was said to have found Fralic's testimony "refreshing and believable."

 In Atlanta, Fralic ran Bill Fralic Insurance Services, which he began during his playing days with the Falcons in 1989.

 Fralic had an unusual provision in his first contract with the Falcons that guaranteed that the team would pay him $150,000 per year for 40 years, even after he was no longer with the Falcons and his playing career was over.
 This provision came about because Fralic's father, Bill Fralic Sr., insisted that his son have security in his contract.

+Honors and awards

+In 2024, he was included in Croatian American Sports Hall of Fame.